TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/006 Web API.md

 Currently there is just a GET endpoint, which returns some random weather data.

-We will obviously change that later, but we still need a few more components, before we really can get started.
+We will obviously change that later, but we still need a few more components, before we really can get started on the good stuff.